orsonteodoro/oiledmachine-overlay/SECURITY.md

 If it bypasses the sandbox (e.g. Copy Fail), it will not protect that case but will mitigate for others.

-Each subsection is ordered from most easiest to the most difficult.
+Each subsection is ordered from the most easiest to the most difficult.

 ### Protecting secrets in /etc/sandbox.conf with sys-apps/sandbox